Cincinnati Bengals vs. New York Jets NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Over/under insights

-- Cincinnati and its opponents have gone over the current 42.5-point total in five of seven games (71.4%) this season.
+- Cincinnati and its opponents have combined to score more than 43 points in five of seven games this season.

+- New York and its opponents have combined to score more than 43 points in three of six games this season.

-- Sunday's over/under is 2.2 points higher than the combined 40.3 PPG average of the two teams.
+- The combined points per game average of the two teams, 40.3, is 2.7 points fewer than Sunday's over/under.

-- The 47.5 points per game these two squads have surrendered to opponents this season are 5.0 more than the 42.5 total in this contest.
+- These two squads surrender a combined 47.5 points per game, 4.5 more than this contest's over/under.

-- Bengals games this season feature an average total of 46.3 points, a number 3.8 points higher than Sunday's over/under.
+- The average total in Bengals games this season is 46.3, 3.3 points more than Sunday's over/under of 43.

-- The 42.5-point over/under for this game is 1.1 points below the 43.6 points per game average total in Jets games this season.
+- The 43.6 PPG average total in Jets games this season is 0.6 points more than this game's over/under.

 Bengals stats and trends

-- In Cincinnati's seven games this season, it has four wins against the spread.
+- Cincinnati has four wins against the spread in seven games this year.

-- Cincinnati's games this year have gone over the total in two out of seven opportunities (28.6%).
+- Cincinnati's games this year have hit the over on two of seven set point totals (28.6%).

+- The Bengals score 27.0 points per game, comparable to the 29.2 per outing the Jets give up.

-- Cincinnati is 2-0 against the spread and 2-0 overall this season when the team notches more than 29.2 points.
+- Cincinnati is 2-0 against the spread and 2-0 overall in games when it puts up more than 29.2 points.

-- In games that Cincinnati totals more than 402.5 yards, the team is 1-1 against the spread and 2-0 overall.
+- When Cincinnati amasses over 402.5 yards, the team is 1-1 against the spread and 2-0 overall.

-- The Bengals have turned the ball over five more times (9 total) than the Jets have forced a turnover (4) this season.
+- This year, the Bengals have turned the ball over nine times, five more than the Jets' takeaways (4).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Jets.